crandylb/small/README.txt

 array is represented by concatenated 1D arrays.
 Each call to LEX returns a KIND code, 1 for a name (identifier), 2 for an integer, 3 for a quoted string of characters, and 5 for any other individual special character.

+testcase
+This directory tests the CASE statement.
+The case label list is zero indexed by the value of the case expression.
+Each case skips to the end of the case statement on completion.

 SmallPocketGuide.odt and .pdf
 This quick reference guide contains a summary of Small and Mill, including